The list that's always growing. What are your most used self hosted applications? Here's mine.

 Umami

 When I need a simple analytics option, I always choose Umami.
-I use it here on Noted and you can see it here.
+I use it here on Noted.
 It's a wonderful analytics tool that focuses on the privacy of the people.
 You can read the self hosted umami review here on Noted.

-I really enjoy using Linkding as a bookmark application because it keeps my browser clutter free.
+I really enjoy using LinkAce as a bookmark application because it keeps my browser clutter free.
 I like how I can search for bookmarks, archive and delete them with ease.
 Adding tags to bookmarks allows me to categorize them.
+Alternatively, I also use Linkding for archiving websites.
+I wrote an article comparing both Linkding and LinkAce here.

 Audiobookshelf